The Outflow of the B335 Protostar II: After the Outburst: Observations and Analysis Methods

 \subsection{NIRSPEC IFU}

 We use the publicly available NIRSpec IFU spectroscopy obtained under GO program 1802 (P.I.
-T. Megeath) to extract spectra of selected knots, and to try to determine proper motions. \dataset{10.17909/z839-ka94}{MAST} The data on B335 were obtained on MJD 59838.0 (2022 Sept.
+T. Megeath) to extract spectra of selected knots, and to try to determine proper motions.
+Program 1802 observed B335 with the G395M medium resolution granting and F290LP order sorting filter, covering the wavelength range 2.87–5.27 $\mu$m with a spectral resolution of $\approx$ 1000.
+Each IFU pointing covers a 3\arcsec$\times$3\arcsec field with 100 mas spaxels, and the total dataset was a mosaic of several such exposures.
+The data acquisition process was described in full detail in \citet{Federman.2024.ApJ.966.41}.
+The data are available at MAST: \dataset[doi:10.17909/z839-ka94]{\doi{10.17909/z839-ka94}}.
+The data on B335 were obtained on MJD 59838.0 (2022 Sept.
 16).
 Spectral images based on this data set have already been published by \citet{Federman.2024.ApJ.966.41} and extracted spectra in the east and west outflow lobe have been presented and discussed by \citet{Rubinstein.2024.ApJ.974.112.B335.IFU}.
 For our analysis, we used the data cube produced by the STScI pipeline.
-We extract the flux in specifically selected smaller regions of the outflow lobes so that individual shock fronts and changes in the scattered continuum light can be studied.
+From these, we extract the flux spectra in specifically selected smaller spatial regions of the outflow lobes so that individual shock fronts and changes in the scattered continuum light can be studied and we extract images of line flux in emission lines of H$_2$, [\ion{Fe}{2}], and CO, as will be presented in the Discussion Section.